confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 MAP_KEYS(a_map)
 ```

-Returns an array of all the keys from the specified map.
+Returns an array that contains all of the keys from the specified map.

 Returns NULL if the input map is NULL.